Troubleshooting server connection

 |Fig. 1.
 Failure to connect to source Exchange Server.|

 Study the examples below that show the most common server connectivity issues:

 The request failed.
 The remote server returned an error: (401) Unauthorized.

-The error message is produced when either the wrong target server administrator account has been chosen or the email address is different than the UPN (User Principal Name).
+The error message is produced when the wrong target server administrator account has been chosen, the admin account is not mailbox-enabled (doesn't have the necessary license assigned that includes the Exchange Online plan, in case of Office 365), or the admin's email address is different than its UPN (User Principal Name).
 You must make sure that provided credentials are the right ones and that they match the UPN.
 If you are still using the pre-Windows down level logons (DOMAIN\user) you must create a UPN for the purpose of the migration.

 This error may also appear when configuring a connection to Office 365 by using an account that has multi-factor authentication (MFA) enabled.
 Enter the app password instead of your regular Office 365 password when providing the admin account credentials.
 You can also disable MFA for that account or use another account that is not MFA-enabled.
 Read more about managing MFA for Office 365 users.

 The request failed.
 The underlying connection was closed: An unexpected error occurred on a receive.

 The reason you experience this problem is that you might be using the software version that does not support TLS 1.2 and is therefore not able to connect to Office 365 services.
 Make sure you have the latest version of CodeTwo Office 365 Migration installed (click the Check for updates link on the Dashboard tab to check that).
 Read more about problems related to the old TLS protocols and how to troubleshoot them

 The request failed.
 Unable to connect to the remote server.